 It’s important here to check the unit cost they charge for gas and electricity, as well as the standing charge.
 You can then work out what the energy bill is likely to be over a year for your actual energy use, rather than the headline quote.

-But, even though the price cap will drop below £2,000, energy prices will still be around double compared to what households were paying two years ago.
+Even though the price cap has dropped below £2,000, energy prices are still around double compared to what households were paying two years ago.

-Another big geopolitical event, like the war in Ukraine, could have a big impact on wholesale costs and therefore our energy bills.
+Big geopolitical events, such as the war in Ukraine and issues in the Middle East, have a big impact on wholesale costs and therefore our energy bills.

-The future of energy prices remains uncertain, and projections can shift.
+The future of energy prices remains uncertain – see will energy prices go down in 2024? – and projections can shift.
 An energy deal that looks inviting now may not be your best bet in the future if the price cap decreases further.
 You wouldn’t want to be stuck with a costly plan with heavy exit fees.

 On the flip side, in a scenario where prices shoot up, leading to higher energy costs, you may miss out on the chance for a cheaper deal.
 Ultimately, it all comes down to your approach to risk.